Maar-io/mustard-farcaster-miniapp/backend/NS_WEBHOOK.md

 ## 6. Response contract

 - **200**: webhook accepted.
 Use any `2xx` body (most teams use `{ "success": true }`).
 - **non-200**: NS will retry per its retry policy.
-Use `400` for permanent failures (bad signature, malformed body) so they don't loop forever once the policy is honored — but **confirm the retry semantics with the NS team** before depending on this.
+Use `401` for signature failures and `400` for malformed-body / bad header failures, so permanent errors don't loop forever once the policy is honored — but **confirm the retry semantics with the NS team** before depending on this.

 ---